 Customer knowledge is thus your best ally.
 Below are a few questions that you might ask yourself:

-- Did they use a discount?
+- Where are these unsubscribers coming from?
+Did they use a discount?

 - What is the feeling of your subscribers when they receive their product or service?

 - Does the service quality meet the required standards?

 - Have you implemented marketing automation scenarios to maintain the relationship with your subscribers?

 KPI no. 3: The cost of customer acquisition (COCA)

 The cost of customer acquisition is the amount that you spend per new customer.
 The best way of determining your global COCA is by determining your overall budget allocated to marketing and communication expenditure (AdWords campaigns, display, media relations and influencers).
 Divide this by the number of new customers acquired over a given period.
 It is not unusual when you start your activity for your COCA to be more than your customer revenue.

 But remember that you pay to acquire your customers only once: you must indeed see the income that you will earn a subscriber over time.
 It is here that the CLTV comes into play!

 KPI no. 4: The average revenue per user (ARPU)